oblq/Navigator/README.md

 # Navigator

+Easily find and navigate to any ViewController inside your app, from anywhere.

 [![Build Status][TravisBadge]][TravisLink] [![Swift4 compatible][Swift4Badge]][Swift4Link] [![Platform][PlatformBadge]][PlatformLink]

 A simple way to find and navigate to any ViewController in your app, from anywhere.